 “Who’s coming?”
 I ask Marisol, who is pulling empanadas out of the oven.
 She offers me a cheese one and I quickly accept.
 I am no fool– everything Felisa makes is delicious, especially when it comes to special occasions.

 “Twenty friends from high school,” she says.
 Normally Marisol wears a tank top and a ponytail when she comes to clean the house, but today she wears a pretty blouse and dangling black earrings.
-She fusses with her hair between empanada batches.
+She fusses with her hair between empanada tasks.
 “They’ll be here from 6-8.
 I’m waiting to greet them.”
 I have never seen Marisol here on a Friday evening.

 “How long will you stay?”
 I ask.